PlanViz: Evaluating Planning-Oriented Image Generation and Editing for Computer-Use Tasks: PlanViz

 \textbf{Route planning. }See Figure~\ref{fig:intro_fig} left-top, route planning focuses on planning or designing a route with specific needs.
 For \textbf{image generation}, the goal is to design and generate a travel or hiking route that connects various landmarks, such as food destinations or historical sites, within a renowned city or tourist area.
 For \textbf{image editing}, the task involves planning a route on a given map (like a museum or theme park), according to predefined objectives.
 The route planning process aims to provide the well-optimized generated or edited routes by taking into account various factors, such as the order of destinations, distance, and user preferences.

 \textbf{Workflow diagramming. }See Figure~\ref{fig:intro_fig} left-mid.
 Workflow diagramming focuses on designing flowcharts for common everyday works.
-For \textbf{image generation}, the evaluation covers a wide range of workflows, including meeting preparation, scientific research, and so on, where the model is required to generate corresponding flowcharts or diagrams.
-For \textbf{image editing}, the evaluation not only includes modifying existing flowcharts according to requirements, but introduces more challenging tasks: \textit{based on a webpage or app interface, a flowchart must be drawn to show the process of completing a specific task on that page.} These tasks require UMMs to parse and transform knowledge about works or visual layouts into structured diagrams.
+For \textbf{image generation}, the evaluation covers a wide range of workflows, including meeting preparation, scientific research, etc. The models are required to generate corresponding flowcharts or diagrams.
+For \textbf{image editing}, the evaluation not only includes modifying existing flowcharts according to requirements, but introduces more challenging tasks: \textit{based on a webpage or app interface, a flowchart must be drawn to show the process of completing a specific task on that page.} These tasks require models to parse and transform knowledge about works \& visual layouts into structured diagrams.

 \textbf{Web\&UI displaying. }See Figure~\ref{fig:intro_fig} left-bottom, this sub-task focuses on generating or editing website or UI interfaces to meet user requirements.
 For \textbf{image generation}, the evaluation covers generating UI interfaces with different icons, numbers of labels, and relationships between their positions.
 For \textbf{image editing}, the task goes beyond simple modifications such as changing colors or shapes.
 It involves a more challenging editing process. \textit{Based on the current state of a website or UI and provided user interactions, models are queried to generate the potential state of the page after those actions.} The evaluation of image editing under this sub-task tests the model's abilities like implicit mathematical operations, multi-step actions and so on.